-Every year on April 30 and May 1, Finland goes wild as people celebrate May Day.
-Our photographers roamed the Finnish capital to capture the spirit of the holiday in a slideshow.
+Every year on April 30 and May 1, Finland seems to go crazy as people celebrate May Day.
+Our photographers roamed the Finnish capital to record the boisterous celebration in pictures.

 First of May frolic

 Every year on April 30 in a long-held tradition, a crane lifts a group of university students so they can place a graduation cap upon the head of Havis Amanda, a landmark statue in the Finnish capital (visible beneath the crane baskets at the centre of the picture).Photo: Susanna Alatalo

 On May Day and during the week leading up to it, various student groups wear customised overalls to protect their clothes – and themselves – from the wear and tear of a long stretch of partying.Photo: Leena Karppinen

 Don’t get mad, get angry!
 An Angry Bird bobs up and down with other balloons in a vendor’s bundle.Photo: Leena Karppinen

 Picnic pompom: Finns of all ages get into the festive spirit on May Day.Photo: Leena Karppinen

 A clown creates balloon figures in front of Helsinki Cathedral.Photo: Leena Karppinen